Arne, Dorset: Geography

 Besides the village and peninsula of Arne, the civil parish includes a significant area to the west of Arne and south and west of Wareham, including the villages of Ridge, Stoborough, Stoborough Green and Worgret, and has an area of 6500 acre.

 Demography

 At the 2011 census, the parish had a population of 1,297.

 Governance

-Until 1 April 2019, Arne parish formed part of the Purbeck local government district; it now forms part of the Dorset unitary authority area.
-The parish forms the majority of the population of Creech Barrow electoral ward, which extends to the English Channel at Kimmeridge.
-The population of the ward at the 2011 census was 1,764.
+At the lower tier of local government, Arne is a civil parish which has a parish council of seven members.

+At the upper tier, Arne is in the Dorset unitary authority.
+For elections to Dorset Council, it is part of the Wareham electoral ward.
+Historically, Arne was in Wareham and Purbeck Rural District from 1894 to 1974, and Purbeck District from 1974 to 2019.

+For elections to the Parliament of the United Kingdom, it is in the Mid Dorset and North Poole constituency.

 Bird reserve

 Arne is well known for the Arne RSPB reserve (Royal Society for the Protection of Birds), which is adjacent to the village.
-It also lies within the Dorset Area of Outstanding Natural Beauty.
+It also lies within the Dorset National Landscape area.